Ulnar Collateral Ligament Sprain of Thumb

 You will be asked about your symptoms, health history, and how the injury happened.
 A physical exam will be done.
-It will focus on your thumb.
-The diagnosis can be made based on the exam and what you were doing at the time you were hurt.
+It will focus on the thumb.
+This is often enough to make the diagnosis.

 Images may be done to find out how much harm was done.
 This can be done with:

-Surgery may be needed for a fracture, severe sprain, or complete tear of the ligament.
+Surgery may be needed for a severe sprain or complete tear.

 Family Doctor—American Academy of Family Physicians